 The commercial property tax system in Texas can be complicated, and Texas is known for having some of the highest property tax rates in the country.
 But why are property tax rates in Texas so high, and how are they determined?

 One reason property taxes in Texas are so high is that every year, the state requires more tax revenue to support economic and population growth.
 A bigger economy and a rapidly growing population mean that the state of Texas consistently experiences an increased demand for things like schools, building new roads, healthcare, and other public services and infrastructure.
 Because of this demand, commercial property owner’s taxes often get more expensive every year, even if the rate doesn’t change, as the generally robust Texas economy increases property market value on which property taxes are based.

-In Texas, commercial property and real estate market valuations, contributing to the calculation of annual property taxes, are conducted by the state tax assessors once a year.
-Because property values tend to increase year on year, commercial property owners can expect an annual increase in their commercial tax rates, affecting the overall average property tax rate.
-However, these valuation increases, which impact the property tax percentage, are not always accurate yet still result in a higher tax bill, so some commercial property owners end up paying more than they should.
-If you’re a property owner who feels that your commercial real estate space has been inaccurately valued, you can request a review or arbitration by your local appraisal review board (ARB) or file a protest with the county appraisel district.
+In Texas, commercial property and real estate market valuations, contributing to the calculation of annual property taxes, are conducted by state tax assessors once a year.
+Because property values tend to increase year on year, commercial property owners can anticipate a steady annual increase in their commercial tax rates, affecting the overall average property tax rate.
+However, these valuation increases, which impact the property tax percentage, are not always accurate yet still result in a higher tax bill.
+Consequently, some commercial property owners end up paying more annual property taxes than they should.
+If you’re a property owner who believes your commercial real estate space has been inaccurately valued, you can request a review or arbitration by your local appraisal review board (ARB) or file a protest with the county appraisal district.

 A factor used in property valuation is called the income approach.
 This means that the amount of income a commercial property generates is a factor in the valuation, so two identical commercial spaces – one a high-end dental clinic and one a thrift store – may have very different valuations each year.